manishrps/gcp-gke-workshop/content/4_workshop_setup/42_jfrog_setup/423_create_repos.md

 ![Quick Setup Done](https://raw.githubusercontent.com/manishrps/gcp-gke-workshop/master/docs/images/jfrog-quick-setup-done.png)

-{{% notice info %}}
-Three different types of repositories can be created: local, remote and virtual. **Local repositories** are physical, locally-managed repositories into which you can deploy artifacts.
+> **Note** Three different types of repositories can be created: local, remote and virtual. **Local repositories** are physical, locally-managed repositories into which you can deploy artifacts.
 These are repositories that are local to the JFrog Artifactory instance.
 A **remote repository** serves as a caching proxy for a repository managed at a remote URL (which may itself be another Artifactory remote repository).
 A **virtual repository** (or "repository group") aggregates several repositories with the same package type under a common URL.
 A virtual repository can aggregate local and remote repositories.
-{{% /notice %}}